 Just about everyone has a mobile phone with them at all times.
 Mobile phones are glued to our hip -68 percent of us even keep our cell phones next to us while we sleep! . . .
-Unlike messages using an ATDS, and the telephone number to which the signatory authorizes such . . . messages to be delivered.
+Unlike emails, most people read their text messages within a matter of minutes or even seconds....
+Only 23 percent of emails are read, while 98 percent of texts are opened, and the conversion rate is 12x higher.